Advancing Fluid Antenna-Assisted Non-Terrestrial Networks in 6G and Beyond: Fundamentals, State of the Art, and Future Directions: Introduction

-The FPAs struggle to address the challenges in precedent subsection due to the limited Degree of Freedom (DoF), while advanced antenna techniques like massive Multiple Input Multiple Output (MIMO) are too complex and costly.
-Fluid Antenna (FA), as an emerging physical-layer technology highly compatible with NTNs, has attracted significant attention in academia \cite{9}.
-FAs broadly refer to any fluid, conductive, or dielectric structure that can be controlled by software for dynamic reconfiguration to their position, size, shape, and radiation characteristics based on real-time channel conditions \cite{10}.
+The Fixed-Position Antennas (FPAs) struggle to address the challenges in precedent subsection due to the limited Degree of Freedom (DoF), while advanced antenna techniques like massive Multiple Input Multiple Output (MIMO) are too complex and costly.
+Fluid Antenna (FA), presenting a promising physical-layer technology for NTNs, has attracted significant attention in academia \cite{23, 24, 25}.
+FAs broadly refer to any fluid, conductive, or dielectric structure that can be controlled by software for dynamic reconfiguration of their position, rotation, size, shape, and radiation characteristics based on real-time channel conditions \cite{9, 52-nn, 53}.
 The positions where the radiating elements of antennas can move are known as ports.
-Compared to traditional FPAs, FA offers additional spacial DoFs, higher diversity and channel gains, as well as exceptional compatibility \cite{11}.
-The motivation of FAs is to leverage channel spatial response for best position adjustments to introduce additional multiplexing and diversity gains \cite{12}.
-Their position flexibility reduces hardware costs and power consumption while maintaining efficiency.
-Subsequent research has also invested in optimizing SINR by adjusting the size of the radiating elements and the directional beam direction \cite{13}, \cite{14}.
-Moreover, FAs can be seamlessly integrated with state-of-the-art technologies like extremely Large-scale (XL)-MIMO and Reconfigurable Intelligent Surface (RIS)\cite{15}.

-The above distinctive features hold great potential for FAs to enhance the NTN performance.
-FAs can help mitigate communication instability caused by the mobility of aerial platforms through the positional flexibility of FAs.
-Moreover, FAs can further drive advanced channel optimization and directional beamforming techniques, which enhance the coverage of NTN platforms while reducing attenuation and interference in long-distance signal transmission.
-In spectrum-constrained and dense interference scenarios, both position flexibility and deployability of FAs and NTNs can be adjusted to mitigate interference.
-Furthermore, FAs give rise to the concept of Fluid Antenna Multiple Access (FAMA) \cite{16}, which can support simultaneous connections for hundreds, even thousands of users, thereby improving spectrum utilization efficiency.
-In recent years, academia has started integrating FAs and FAMA into NTNs, namely, FA-assisted NTNs, to utilize their dynamic adaptability for the performance optimization under complex channel conditions and resource constraints \cite{17, 18}.
+Over the past years, many studies have investigated how to exploit the reconfigurability of FAs in dynamic NTNs \cite{94,17,18, 100, 18-n,19-n,104,16,103,20-n,80,21-n,22-n,102,23-n}.
+In the following, we provide the key insights of the performance gains brought by FAs in several representative NTN application scenarios.